alejandrochang/StudyGuideNotes/algorithms.md

 A recursive function is tail recursive when recursive call is the last thing executed by the function.
 The tail recursive functions considered better than non tail recursive functions as tail-recursion can be optimized by compiler.
 The idea used by compilers to optimize tail-recursive functions is simple, since the recursive call is the last statement, there is nothing left to do in the current function, so saving the current function’s stack frame is of no use

 ### Discuss advantages/disadvantages of recursion
-DIS: Recursive program has greater space requirements than iterative program as all functions will remain in stack until base case is reached.
-It also has greater time requirements because of function calls and return overhead.
+DIS: Recursive functions have greater space requirements than an iterative in-place function as all functions will remain in stack until base case is reached.
+Recursive functions also have greater time complexity because of function calls and stack-trace return overhead.

 ADV: Recursion provides a clean and simple way to write code.
 Some problems are inherently recursive like tree traversals.

+NOTE: All recursive functions can be implemented iteratively

 ### How is memory allocated during recursive function calls?
 A recursive function calls itself, the memory for called function is allocated on top of memory allocated to calling function and different copy of local variables is created for each function call.
 When the base case is reached, the function returns its value to the function by whom it is called and memory is de-allocated and the process continues.

 ### What is the difference between Memoization and Tabulation?
-Memoization is building a lookup table for recursion form the top up, while tabulation builds from the bottom up.
+Memoization is building a lookup table for recursion from the top up, while tabulation builds from the bottom up.
 Memoization builds a table as calls are made, while tabulation builds a table before calls are made.

 ### Why is memoization helpful?